top of page

 Why would Aristotle have failed as an Association Manager?

-Modern philosopher Daniel Dennett in his book “From Bacteria to Bach” gives a possible way out from the confusion of the “why?”.
-He proposes instead of approaching reality through the why question, to use a familiar pair of substitute phrases: what for? and how come?
+Modern philosopher Daniel Dennett, in his book " From Bacteria to Bach, offers a possible way out of the confusion of the “why?” question.
+Instead of approaching reality through the why question, he proposes using a familiar pair of substitute phrases: what for? and how come?

-If you want to read more about inversion of thinking I highly recommend reading the Philosopher Daniel Dennett and his book “From Bacteria to Bach”
+If you want to read more about inversion of thinking, I highly recommend the Philosopher Daniel Dennett and his book From Bacteria to Bach.

 0 comments